U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 • Wages from part-time jobs

-• Fellowship amounts exceeding tuition and required fees
+• Fellowship or stipend amounts that exceed tuition and required fees

 • Teaching assistant stipends